 ‘Great Wisdom, listen attentively, listen attentively, [and] reflect well mindfully of [this].
 I will for you differentiate [and] explain.

 Great Wisdom, all meat [has] immeasurable conditions.
 Of Bodhisattvas within, [they] should give rise [to] compassion [and] empathy, [and] should not eat [it].
 I now for you, [will] speak [of] their lesser parts.

-Great Wisdom, Bodhisattva-Mahāsattvas, [should] contemplate all sentient beings [to be the] same as oneself’s body.
+Great Wisdom, Bodhisattva-Mahāsattvas, [should] contemplate all sentient beings [to be the] same as one’s body.
 Mindful [of] meat [to] all come from [that] with life within, how can [there] then [be] eating [of it]?

 Great Wisdom, all rākṣasas [and] others [who] hear me saying [this] still should sever [from] meat[-eating], moreover people [with] joy [in the] Dharma.

 [Note 5: Rākṣasas are violent ghosts who eat human flesh.]

 Great Wisdom, Bodhisattva-Mahāsattvas, at where [there is] rebirth, [should] contemplate all sentient beings [to] all be relatives, and even [with] loving-kindness mindful, [with each] like [an] only child thought, therefore should not eat all meat.